uswds/uswds-site/_together/01-summary.md

 {% include together/together-deia-section.html
   heading="Inclusivity"
-  sub-heading="Cultivating a sense of belonging and feeling valued" bullets=page.bullet_list_inclusivity example="Historically marginalized groups are included on design teams and people from these groups provide feedback throughout the design cycle." color="gold"
+  sub-heading="Cultivating a sense of belonging and ensuring an equal experience" bullets=page.bullet_list_inclusivity example="Historically marginalized groups are included on design teams and people from these groups provide feedback throughout the design cycle." color="gold"